flavorstudios/website/README.md

 ### Cron logging

 Each cron job writes an entry to the Firestore `cronLog` collection with fields `{ job, ok, durationMs, error?, timestamp }` for basic monitoring.
+Logs older than 30 days are trimmed by a scheduled cleanup job (configurable via `CRON_LOG_RETENTION_DAYS`).

 To view recent log entries locally: